tim-c-london/tim-c-london.github.io/_posts/2022-08-27-niche-zero-from-zero-to-hero.markdown

 ---

-Anyway, as you probably know, the main issue with NZ amongst filter and turbo-fruity-shot folks like me, is the particle size distribution, which realistically is the only real output parameter there is in grinders -- usability and retention aside.
+Anyway, as you probably know, the main issue with NZ amongst **filter** and turbo-fruity-shot folks like me, is the particle size distribution, which realistically is the only real output parameter there is in grinders -- usability and retention aside.
 In particular, there are two main **issues**:

 #### Issue #1.
 Lots of tiny coffee particles aka fines

 It's a good thing for classic style espresso as it gives it the body many people desire, but for filter the story is different.
 First, **fines** extract immediately and are prone to over-extraction especially with the long filter brew time, giving you that unpleasant bitter taste, although realistically they won't contribute too much to the resulting extraction given how small of a fraction of the total volume they occupy, so this is probably not our biggest problem.

-Second, and most annoyingly, they clog the filter, effectively turning your bright quick percolation V60 into an awkward slow dripping brew, stretching the brew times from 2-3 minutes to 5-6 or even more (I've had 20-minute V60s on coarse grinds), resulting in a muted over-extracted cup.
+Second, and most annoyingly, they **clog** the filter, effectively turning your bright quick percolation V60 into an awkward slow dripping brew, stretching the brew times from 2-3 minutes to 5-6 or even more (I've had 20-minute V60s with coarse grinds), resulting in a muted over-extracted cup.

 Check out this great Scott Rao's [article](https://www.scottrao.com/blog/2017/8/27/fines-fine-for-espresso-not-so-fine-for-filter ) on fines, and Jonathan Gagne's [fantastic article](https://coffeeadastra.com/2019/07/16/why-do-percolation-and-immersion-coffee-taste-so-different/) on immersion vs percolation for more info.